Renaissance Unchained

 Overall, however, Renaissance Unchained is an informative and enjoyable documentary series that offers a fresh perspective on a commonly mythologized era.
 Januszczak’s wit and charm combined with the show’s stunning visuals make it an accessible and entertaining introduction to the Renaissance, whilst its willingness to challenge standard narratives opens up new avenues of interpretation for viewers of all knowledge levels.

-Renaissance Unchained is a series that is currently running and has 1 seasons (4 episodes).
-The series first aired on December 23, 2015.
+Renaissance Unchained is a series that ran for 1 seasons (4 episodes) between December 23, 2015 and on XiveTV; Xive TV

 Filter by Source